wolfpakz/hanitizer/README.md

 # Hanitizer

-Production data ends up in our development environments for a variety of reasons.
-Developers handling production data introduces security and privacy issues.
-By sanitizing the data, we can reduce those risks.

 Write formulas for sanitizing your SQL database, using a simple DSL, that offers fake data generation, table truncation, and more.

 ## Installation

 Add this line to your application's Gemfile: